-I consider myself incredibly fortunate to have started my drum corps journey with Phantom Regiment in the early 1990s.
-None of us could have known at that time that we were witnessing the end of an era, as the pageantry world was about to lose three visionary drill designers whose innovations forever reshaped the activity, leaving a lasting impact on both drum corps and high school marching band design
+I consider myself incredibly fortunate to have started my drum corps journey with Phantom Regiment during the early 1990s.
+None of us could have known at the time that we were witnessing the end of an era, as the pageantry world was about to lose three visionary drill designers whose innovations forever reshaped the activity, leaving a lasting impact on both drum corps and high school marching band drill design.

 Phantom Regiment 1993, end of Fire of Eternal Glory

-John Brazale's journey with the Phantom Regiment began with his work with the color guard, but by 1980, he had taken the reins as the corps’ visual designer.
+John Brazale's journey with the Phantom Regiment began with his work for the color guard, but by 1980, he had taken the reins as the corps’ drill writer.
 His impact was profound, and even after his passing following the 1992 season, his influence remained deeply embedded in the activity.
-His work with Regiment, particularly in 1988, 1989, and 1991, was a major source of inspiration for me, and I feel grateful to have marched his final two designs (Phantom Voices and War and Peace).
-Brazale’s ability to craft elegant, sweeping formations that mirrored the emotional depth of the music made his designs effective and unforgettable.
+His work with Regiment, particularly in 1988, 1989, and 1991, was a major source of inspiration for me, and I feel grateful to have been a part of his final two drill designs (1991's Phantom Voices and 1992's War and Peace).
+Brazale’s ability to craft elegant, sweeping formations that mirrored the emotional depth of the music made his designs effective and unforgettable (the 1989 New World Symphony production spurred me to audition for the Regiment).

-The story of 1991’s “cross-to-cross” rewrite is oft-embellished, with people claiming that Zingali wrote the new ending during Finals Week (or, in some tellings, the night before Finals).
+The story of 1991’s “cross-to-cross” rewrite is one of those drum corps urban legends that is oft-embellished, with people claiming Zingali wrote the new ending during Finals Week (or, in some tellings, the night before Finals).
 In reality, Zingali wrote the new ending when the corps was touring in Massachusetts, and it was first performed at the Lynn show, almost a week before DCI Quarterfinals (the old design involved a cross transitioning into a crown set, and then back out to a cross).

 In the United States, the earliest marching bands were university bands, in most cases associated with military ROTC programs.
 These bands would have emphasized uniformity, discipline, and efficiency.
 Their "drill" (such as it was) would have been characterized by straight-line formations that moved in block-style units with limited motion, call-and-response maneuvers dictated by the drum major or commanding officer, and was primarily used for parades and ceremonies.
 Marching styles were highly regimented, emphasizing sharp, 90-degree turns and perfectly measured step sizes.

-It is interesting to note that marching bands existed before they were associated with football halftimes.
-In fact, the oldest University marching band is Notre Dame’s Band of the Fighting Irish, formed in 1845.
+It is interesting to note that marching bands existed long before they were associated with football halftimes: The oldest University marching band is Notre Dame’s Band of the Fighting Irish, formed in 1845.
 Their first performance at a football game, however, came 42 years later in 1887!
 These early bands would have marched in parade blocks and squad formations.
 At this point in marching band history, true creative drill design had not yet emerged.
 The earliest example of something other than a squad-based military formation came from Purdue University in 1907, when they produced a "Block P" during a performance of school songs.

 Block P - Purdue University Marching Band

 That same year, the University of Illinois Marching Illini performed what is considered to be the first halftime show, at a football game against the University of Chicago.
 Over the next few years, almost every university in the Midwest developed a marching band that could entertain the crowd during halftime of games, and before long the trend spread nationwide.
-The new "fad" caught on with high schools as well, and by the 1950s, most high schools and universities in the country had a marching band program.
-Drill design of this era would have been incredibly rudimentary, based on squad movements, with marching band directors essentially teaching the members what shapes to get into.
-It looked like this:
+The new "fad" caught on with high schools as well, and over the next decade or two, marching bands would spread to most high schools and universities in the United States.

 In the 1960s, Patterns of Motion became the de facto method for teaching and designing drill.
 This method was based on a constant-motion system using four-player squads marching 8 steps to every 5 yards, utilizing 22 and a half inch steps, at a 2 step interval.
 If you've ever seen an HBCU (Historically Black College/University) marching band, then you've seen something very closely related to Patterns of Motion.